 Almost all of the shareholders of CAA Holdings Company Limited and Kingsford Resources Limited, two British Virgin Islands companies that indirectly held beneficial ownership interests in CISG, our wholly-owned subsidiary, before our restructuring in July 2007, are PRC residents.
 After our restructuring, the shareholders of CAA Holdings Company Limited and Kingsford Resources Limited became our indirect beneficial owners.
 To our knowledge, a total of 167 beneficial owners of our company will need to either file initial registrations or amend their previously filed registrations with SAFE in connection with our restructuring and this offering.
 We have requested our beneficial owners who are PRC residents to make the necessary applications, filings and amendments as required under SAFE Circular 75 and other related rules.
 We attempt to comply, and attempt to ensure that our beneficial owners who are subject to these rules comply, with the relevant requirements.
-However, we cannot assure you that all of our beneficial owners who are PRC residents will comply with our request to make or obtain any applicable registrations or comply with other requirements under SAFE Circular 75 or other related rules.
-The failure of these beneficial owners to timely amend their SAFE registrations pursuant to SAFE Circular 75 or the failure of future beneficial owners of our company who are PRC residents to comply with the registration procedures set forth in SAFE Circular 75 may subject such beneficial owners to fines and legal sanctions and may also limit our ability to contribute capital into our PRC subsidiaries, limit our PRC subsidiaries' ability to distribute dividends to our company or otherwise adversely affect our business.
+However, we cannot assure you that all of our beneficial owners who are PRC residents will comply with our request to make or obtain any applicable registrations pursuant to SAFE Circular 75 or other related rules.
+The failure of these beneficial owners to timely amend their SAFE registration procedures set forth in SAFE Circular 75 may subject such beneficial owners of our company who are PRC residents to comply with the registration procedures set forth in SAFE Circular 75 may subject such beneficial owners to fines and legal sanctions and may also limit our ability to contribute capital into our PRC subsidiaries, limit our PRC subsidiaries' ability to distribute dividends to our company or otherwise adversely affect our business.